 Highland Haven was built in 1968 on ground owned by Butch Bruna .
-The current board is President Robert Lohse, Vice President Frank Jandera, board members Patsy Shrontz, Karen Rettig, Mary Lou Richter, and Joyce Bruna.
-Current Executive Director is Richard Turner, and Head Maintenance is Jeremy Rippe.
+The current board is President Robert Lohse, Vice President Patsy Shrontz, Board members, Karen Rettig, Mary Lou Richter, Joyce Bruna, and Leonard Doebele.
+Current Executive Director is Nicole Luppen, and Head Maintenance is Duane Bruna.

 The Housing has a total of 18 units of which four are 2 bedroom sized, thirteen are 1 bedroom sized, and 1 unit is handicap accessible.
 The Housing is classified as a PHA (Public Housing Authority).
-We do not do section 8's or a voucher system.
-It sports a commons area which includes an office, maintenance shop, and laundry facility.
+We do not do section 8's or the voucher system.
+HHA sports a commons area which includes an office, maintenance shop, and laundry facility.
 The housing has maintained the property with energy efficient up-grades and amenities.
 The HHA is located close to the schools, ball fields, the pool and businesses in the community.
 HHA does not discriminate tenants or employees.
-Hanover Housing is located across the street from Highland Haven which hosts many events for the elderly.
+Hanover Housing is located across the street from the Kloppenberg Center which hosts many events for the elderly.

 Hanover community amenities:

-Hanover schools are recognized by the state as a high academic achieving school.
+Hanover schools are recognized by the state as a high academic achieving schools.
 The school is also recognized for its outstanding competitive accomplishments in extracurricular activities.
 Among these are state championships and medals in sports, business, forensics, and more...

 A community hospital with 24 hour ambulance service, and long-term care and facilities.